ISEDemoLab/Upgrade_ISE_in_Hybrid_Cloud/notifications/ReadMe.md

 ## NTFY

 ### Push notifications made easy
 > ntfy (pronounced notify) is a simple HTTP-based pub-sub notification service.
-It allows you to send notifications to your phone or desktop via scripts from any computer, and/or using a REST API.
-It's infinitely flexible, and 100% free software.
+It allows you to send notifications to your phone or desktop via scripts from any computer, , using simple HTTP `PUT` or `POST` requests.
+It's infinitely flexible, and 100% free, though there _are_ paid plans.

+I use it to notify myself when scripts fail or long-running commands complete, such as provisioning or terminating a full deployment or when an upgrade has finished.

+There's actually nothing to do on the server side (no need to create an account or to log in).
+Install the app on your device and open it.
+Add a notification subscription using the + in the top right corner.
+Then name the notification you want to use.
+Make it unique, you don't want to get a stranger's notifications!

+Once you have subscribed to the notification, you can create a push notification using a simple `curl` command:

 ```